Phoenix AZ, ROC Lawyer Navigating Clients Through ROC Claims

 Contracting and real estate law can be extremely complex.
-Whether you are a contractor or dealing with one, it is important to understand your rights and obligations under the law.
+Whether you are a licensed contractor or dealing with one, it is important to understand your rights and obligations under the law.
 Contractors are heavily regulated under the Arizona State Registrar of Contractors.
-When a contractor is alleged to violate the law, they may be subject to a complaint filed with the Registrar.
+When a licensed contractor is alleged to violate the law, they may be subject to a complaint filed with the Registrar.
 The Registrar will then investigate the claim and may take disciplinary action against the contractor if they find that the contractor has violated the law.

 What is the ROC?